-This module aims to provide an introduction to the time-dependent mechanical properties of human tissue.
-The properties are incorporated into a FE model to demonstrate tissue behaviour in a variety of loading scenarios.
+This module aims to provide an introduction to the mathematical theory of time-dependent mechanical properties of human tissue, i.e. viscoelasticity and poroelasticity.
+Finite Element modelling will be used to demonstrate tissue behaviour in a variety of loading scenarios.
 A group project of a specific tissue will enhance understanding of the application of the learned theory and demonstrate the state-of-the-art experimental techniques in the field.

-- LO1 Describe the relationship between the mechanical functioning and the microstructure of the main tissues of the body. - LO2 Understand two linear theories of time dependency in describing tissue behaviour and implement the two theories in a finite element analysis package to elucidate tissue behaviour. - LO3 Search, collate and digest current literature on the mechanical properties of tissue. - LO4 Critically appraise current experimental and modelling approaches to the above tissues.
+- LO1 construct and discuss the relationship between the mechanical functioning and the microstructure of the main tissues of the body. - LO2 Understand two linear theories of time dependency in describing tissue behaviour and implement the two theories in a finite element analysis package to elucidate tissue behaviour. - LO3 Search, collate and digest current literature on the mechanical properties of tissue. - LO4 Critically appraise current experimental and modelling approaches to the above tissues.